-The average response times for Republic and Bloomville are 11.1 minutes and 10.8 minutes respectively.
-These volunteers are true volunteers and have not yet become accustomed to compensation, it is encouraging that they are getting it done as well as they are.
+The average response times for Republic and Bloomville are 11.6 minutes and 11.8 minutes respectively.
 The future is bright for Republic and Bloomville, and the elected officials are sure to be proud of the success they will see.